-Furthermore, you have more faith than you think you do because of what the Book of Mormon calls "the greatness of the evidences."7 "Ye shall know them by their fruits," Jesus said,8 and the fruit of living the gospel is evident in the lives of Latter-day Saints everywhere.
+Furthermore, you have more faith than you think you do because of what the Book of Mormon calls "the greatness of the evidences."
+"Ye shall know them by their fruits," Jesus said, and the fruit of living the gospel is evident in the lives of Latter-day Saints everywhere.
 As Peter and John said once to an ancient audience, I say today, "We cannot but speak the things which we have seen and heard," and what we have seen and heard is that "a notable miracle hath been done" in the lives of millions of members of this Church.
-That cannot be denied.9 frailty-your own as well as that of those who serve with you in a Church led by volunteer, mortal men and women.
-Except in the case of His only perfect Begotten Son, imperfect people are all God has ever had to work with.
-That must be terribly frustrating to Him, but He deals with it.
-So should we.
-And when you see imperfection, remember that the limitation is not in the divinity of the work.
-As one gifted writer has suggested, when the infinite fulness is poured forth, it is not the oil's fault if there is some loss because finite vessels can't quite contain it all.10 Those finite vessels include you and me, so be patient and kind and forgiving.
+That cannot be denied.